Goshorn Inc’s Products & Services

 - Keep sinks, showers, tubs and other ÏwetÓ areas free of standing water.

 - Demand that architectural, design, and construction applications that prevent water from entering the interior are used.

-- Maintain the integrity of the building envelope through regular inspections of caulking, roof flashing, and sealing of the buildings exterior.
+- Maintain the integrity of the building envelope through regular inspections of caulking, roof flashing, and sealing of the exterior of the building.

 - Respond immediately to any leaks whether building related or equipment related.